FartLabs/fly-on-the-wall/README.md

 ollama pull llama3
 ```

-> In the future, this can be configured to use any LLM of your choice
+> In the future, this can be configured to use any LLM of your choice from Ollama.

 Then, clone this repository and set up a virtual environment.
 This will isolate the packages from the rest of your system.